Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 411 Greenfield St.

 Victoria Playhouse near Sarnia serves up professional summer theatre with emphasis on music and comedy.
+Expect everything from a poignant comedy from Canada's Michel Tremblay to a musical tribute to Frank Sinatra.
 The venue is the now-modern 425-seat air-conditioned Victoria Playhouse located in Victoria Hall.
 The historic Playhouse was rebuilt after a fire destroyed it in 1989.